towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

             vtype: 'towhee.types.Image'
 ```

-Here, `name` denotes the name of the dataframe, while `columns` lists each dataframe field in standard array indexing order.
+Here, `name` denotes the name of the DataFrame, while `columns` lists each DataFrame field in standard array indexing order.
 Within `column`, `vtype` represents the field/variable type.
-This is required by the Engine so that it can perform static type checks prior to running the pipelines.
+This is required by the Engine so that it can perform static type checks prior to running the Pipelines.